All Posts Flight Simulator

 Rudder pedals

 When you’re looking for some good rudder pedals for your flight simulator setup, Logitech is again a popular choice that pops up regularly.
 Their Pro Flight Rudder pedals are a decent product that offers good value for its price.
-If you’re looking for something a little more advanced, you can always go for the Thrustmaster TPR Rudder pedals, but their price easily exceeds $500.
+If you’re looking for something a little more advanced, you can always go for the Thrustmaster TFRP Rudder pedals, which are slightly more expensive at about $210.

 Throttle